mozilla-services/autopush/docs/architecture.rst

 see what Push server the UAID is connected to.
 The Endpoint nodes then attempt delivery to the Push server.

-Push connection nodess accept websocket connections (this can easily be HTTP/2 for WebPush), and deliver notifications to connected clients.
+Push connection nodes accept websocket connections (this can easily be HTTP/2 for WebPush), and deliver notifications to connected clients.
 They check DynamoDB for missed notifications as necessary.